arduino-libraries/Arduino_LSM9DS1/readme.md

 * calibration can be done in any chosen Unit, FS, ODR,
 * the calibration factors can be copy/pasted in a sketch.
 They dont need changing when the sketch uses any other setting combination of Unit, FS or ODR.

+In reality the gyroscope offset showed a small dependence on the FS setting.
+For this reason the possibility to change the settings was added in the DIY calibration sketches.
+This improved the drift behavior of the gyro significantly.

 -------------------------------------------------
 ## 2 Naming strategy
 -------------------------------------------------

-Keeping the same naming convention of version 1.1.0 resulted in very long names for the new functions, making formulas difficult to read, increasing the chance of making typo's and it was not always clear what was meant.
+This new version 2.0 of the library supports al the function calls available in version 1.1.0 Keeping the same naming convention of version 1.1.0 resulted in very long names for the new functions, making formulas difficult to read, increasing the chance of making typo's and it was not always clear what was meant.
-For this reason a number of shorter aliases were created most of them following the [datasheet](https://www.st.com/resource/en/datasheet/lsm9ds1.pdf)
+For this reason a number of shorter aliases were created, most of them following the [datasheet](https://www.st.com/resource/en/datasheet/lsm9ds1.pdf)

 new  	|	alias
 -----	| ---------------